ishitajoshi98/Dynamic-Playlist-Curation-with-Spotify-API/README.md

 ## Overview

-This project explores how to use the Spotify API to reorder a playlist based on tempo and energy, creating a dynamic party flow.
+This project explores how to use the Spotify API to analyze and arrange a playlist based on tempo and energy, creating a dynamic party flow.
 The goal is to structure songs in a bell-curve fashion—starting slow, building up to a peak, and gradually slowing down as the party winds down.

 ## Features